Yankee Candle: Flagship store

-Outlet stores

-Yankee Candle has a total of 55 outlet stores in the United States.

 Products

 Yankee Candle Company markets an array of products, including Original Jar, Signature Tumbler, and 3-Wick candles of various scents; wax warmers and scented wax melts; Easy Meltcups (for use with the Scenterpiece wax warmers); candle accessories, such as candle holders, wick trimmers, candle snuffers, and jar toppers (for use with the Original Jar line of candles); filled votive candles (minis); ScentPlug units (scented wall plug-ins) and refills; car scents; room sprays; and more.
 Some scents are permanently available year-round, while others are limited edition or only sold seasonally.